There’s a handful of very worthwhile things to do in Drogheda, and there’s endless places to visit nearby.

-11. Get cultured at the Highlanes Municipal Art Gallery
+4. Get cultured at the Highlanes Municipal Art Gallery

-The Highlanes Municipal Art Gallery opened its doors in 2006 to deliver a dedicated visual arts space for Ireland’s north-east.
+This is another handy one for those of you looking for things to do in Drogheda when it’s raining.
+Highlanes Municipal Art Gallery opened its doors in 2006 to deliver a dedicated visual arts space for Ireland’s north-east.

 The gallery has boasts a variety of Irish art from the early 20th century along with a number of important 18th Century works.